World War II History Timeline and Biographies

 Battle of Stalingrad

-The Battle of Stalingrad, lasting from August 1942 to February 1943, was one of the deadliest battles in World War II.
-The Soviet Union successfully defended the city of Stalingrad from German forces.
+The Battle of Stalingrad, fought from August 1942 to February 1943, was one of the deadliest battles in World War II and marked a turning point in the Eastern Front.
+The Soviet Red Army successfully encircled and defeated the German Sixth Army, leading to a significant shift in momentum in favor of the Allies.
+This battle symbolized Soviet resilience and marked the beginning of a series of offensives against German forces.

 1944